andrewhwaller/jesus-law-session-10/slides.md

 I prophesied as he commanded me, and the breath came into them, and they lived, and stood on their feet, a vast multitude.

 ---
+layout: gallery-frame
+image: /valley.jpg
+backgroundSize: contain
+work: The Vision of the Valley of The Dry Bones
+metadata: Gustave Doré, 1866
+---

+---
 layout: quote
 ---